Clinical Mediation/Negotiation Internship

-Every year, a clinical internship is offered to eight select students at Western Law.
-In 2016, a negotiation skills component was incorporated into the internship, and students who complete this program will be granted a Certificate in Alternative Dispute Resolution from the Community Law School (Sarnia-Lambton) Inc., and a Certificate of Participation in the Internship from the DRC.
+Every year, a clinical internship is offered to ten select students at Western Law.
+In 2016, a negotiation skills component was incorporated into the internship, in addition to the Alternative Dispute Resolution curriculum.
+Students who successfully complete this program will be granted a Certificate of Participation in the Internship from the DRC.

-The program requires students to participate in weekly training sessions where they are educated about these methods of alternative dispute resolution.
-The program involves both written components and hands-on training through stimulated scenarios.
-In addition to their training, the ADR Interns will be given the opportunity to conduct live mediations in the community, and assist Community Legal Services in live negotiation and settlement of files.
+The program requires students to participate in bi-weekly training sessions where they are educated about these methods of alternative dispute resolution.
+The program involves both written components and hands-on training through simulated scenarios.
+In addition to their training, the ADR Interns may be given the opportunity to conduct live mediations in the community, and assist Community Legal Services in live negotiation and settlement of files.

 Interested students should be committed to the learning process and have a keen desire to participate in alternative dispute resolution.
-The total time commitment required for the internship averages 6-7 hours per week.
-If you have any questions about the ADR Internship or any of its components please e-mail email@example.com.
-Intern applications will be accepted in early September of 2016.
+The total time commitment required for the internship averages 2-3 hours per week.
+If you have any questions about the ADR Internship or any of its components please email firstname.lastname@example.org.
+Intern applications will be accepted yearly in early September.